-There were 24 U.S. MINING fatalities in the U.S. in 2021, the U.S. Branch of Labor’s Mine Safety and Health Administration (MSHA) reports.
-This is the fewest annual fatalities at any point recorded, and just the fifth year in MSHA’s 43-year history that U.S. MINING fatalities were under 30.
-The office said it is as yet investigating two instances of conceivable chargeable fatalities which, whenever added would make the complete in 2021 the second least number of fatalities at any point recorded.
+Fatal U.S. Mining Accidents Branch of Labor’s Mine Safety and Health Administration (MSHA) report.
+This is the fewest annual fatalities at any point recorded, and just the fifth year in MSHA’s 43-year history that U.S. Mining fatalities were under 30.
+The office said it is as yet looking into two instances of conceivable chargeable fatalities which, whenever added would make the all-out in 2023 the second-most minimal number of fatalities at any point recorded.

 There were four passings each in Kentucky and West Virginia; two each in Pennsylvania, Tennessee, and Texas; and one each in Georgia, Illinois, Louisiana, Minnesota, Mississippi, New Mexico, Oklahoma, South Carolina, Vermont, and Wyoming.